NWMichl/CiscoACI_Grafana/README.md

 # CiscoACI_Grafana
-Demo about how to monitor Cisco ACI via REST-API with the TIG-Stack (Telegraf, InfluxDB, Grafana) Visit my blog post over at https://nwmichl.net for full documentation.
+Demo about how to monitor Cisco ACI via REST-API with the TIG-Stack (Telegraf, InfluxDB, Grafana).

+Visit my blog post over at https://nwmichl.net for full documentation.

 ## Shell scripts